Water and sewerage development

 Design variation requests

-If you want to vary from the design and construction standards for water and sewerage infrastructure works we may ask you to complete a design variation request form(PDF, 565KB).
+If you want to vary from the design and construction standards for water and sewerage infrastructure works please complete and submit a design variation request form(PDF, 71KB) within your operational works application.

 To discuss design requirements and proposed variations, please contact our team.